Lauren-Mercedes/language-click/README.md

 This error displayed in the dev tools console on every page except the questions page as the choose question function was trying to run before the related elements had loaded.
 Resolved by implementing an if function to check the pathname included questions.html before running the function.

 ---
-### Browser Compatibility Test
-Game appearance and function was tested on the following browsers:

-- Google Chrome
-- Microsoft Edge

----

 ## Validators